assap-org/assap/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
+You can directly download the [binaries](https://github.com/assap-org/assap/releases) for you OS or follow the next steps.

 ### Prerequisites